Rajendrasinhji Jadeja: Personal life

 Rajendrasinhji was born on 15 June 1899, at Sarodar in the Kathiawar region of what is now the western Indian state of Gujarat.
-The family belonged to the ruling Yaduvanshi Rajput dynasty of Nawanagar State (now Jamnagar), K.S.
-Ranjitsinhji, uncle of K.S.Duleepsinhji, two cricketing luminaries produced by that family.
+The family belonged to the ruling Jadeja Rajput dynasty of Nawanagar State (now Jamnagar).
+K.S.
+Ranjitsinhji, uncle of K.S.Duleepsinhji, are two other cricketing luminaries produced by that family.
 In 1928, Rajendrasinh wed Maya Kunwarba.
 The couple became the parents of three children.
 His son, Sukhdevsinhji, married the daughter of the ruler of Masuda, Rajkumari Vijaylakshmi Masuda.
-His youngest daughter was married to the Raja Sahib of the erstwhile princely state of Khairagarh in then Madhya Pradesh (present day Chhattisgarh), she was an MP of the Lok Sabha and a popular leader in her constituency.
+His youngest daughter was married to the Raja Sahib of the erstwhile princely state of Khairagarh in then Madhya Pradesh (present day Chhattisgarh).
+She was an MP of the Lok Sabha and a popular leader in her constituency.

 Career

 Rajendrasinhji attended Rajkumar College, Rajkot, then at Malvern College.
 Having resolved upon pursuing a military career, he joined the Royal Military College, Sandhurst.
 In 1921, he was commissioned as a Second lieutenant onto the Unattached List for the Indian Army.
 He spent a year attached to the 3rd battalion the King's Royal Rifle Corps and then joined the Indian Army and was posted to the 2nd Royal Lancers.
 As a King's Commissioned Indian Officer, he held various ranks and offices in the British Indian Army and served with distinction during the Second World War.

 General Rajendrasinhji became the first Indian to be deputed to serve as Military Attaché to Washington DC in 1945–46.